 Bond’s swimming trunks are his third pair of Jantzens, this time in mottled pink.
 Like the others, they have a short inseam and button-down belt loops.
 Bond wears these with no belt, though.

 For the second time in the series, we get to see Bond in a pair of sunglasses.
 He looks much cooler than Felix Leiter, who stands out like a sore thumb in his seersucker suit and sunglasses while “covertly” watching Bond.

-Bond’s are a pair of dark wayfarers, the Oliver Goldsmith Consul model, evident by the vertical hinge pins on the front of the frames and the horizontal side pins.
+Several brands have been suggested for Bond’s sunglasses, from Polaroid to the Oliver Foldsmith “Consul” model.
 (I previously had the sunglasses listed as Harlequin, an American brand, until Simon Courtney corrected me in the comments section.
 Thanks, Simon!)